bpires/handbook/react/index.md

 That's because of a few reasons.

 1. React is very popular.
 As a developer, it's quite likely that you're going to work on a React project in the future.
-Perhaps an existing project, or maybe your team will want you to work on a brand new app based on React.
+Perhaps an existing project, or maybe your team will want you to work on a brand-new app based on React.
 2. A lot of tooling today is built using React at the core.
 Popular frameworks and tools like Next.js, Gatsby and many others use React under the hood.
 3. As a frontend engineer, React is probably going to come up in a job interview.